 Regina is the capital city of Saskatchewan.
-Often known as the Queen City, Regina is the second largest city in the province and is located on Treaty 4 territory, and Homeland of the Métis people.
+Often known as the Queen City, Regina is the second largest city in the province and is located on Treaty 4 territory, and homeland of the Métis.

 Regina is rich in history and heritage and is one of Canada's fastest growing major cities1.
 With plenty of amenities such as shopping malls, grocery stores, libraries, recreation complexes, movie theatres, parks and easy access to health care facilities, Regina has everything a student needs.